MOGU Public API Documentation

 ## Blocks

-A proposal is represented as a **tree of blocks** (`TripConfig.blocks`).
+A trip is visually represented as a **tree of blocks** (`TripConfig.blocks`).

 - Keep `id` **unique** across all blocks.